LBHackney-IT/Data-Platform-Playbook/docs/docs/Geospatial-enrichment.md

 #Requirements for input tables

-The tables to enrich must contain geometry information that enables to geocode each record as a point *(todo: support input tables with line or polygon geometries)*.
+The tables to enrich must contain geometry information that enables to geocode each record as a point *(to do: support input tables with line or polygon geometries)*.
 This geometry can be represented in several ways:
 1. Two coords columns, either lat lon or easting/northings.
 The column names are not important
 2. One geometry column in one of these 2 formats.
 The name of the column is not important
 - WKT (Well known text), e.g POINT (-0.020821653 51.55184938)